mendix/docs/content/en/docs/refguide/runtime/metrics.md

 2. If you have a metric and another metric with the same name but with additional tags, these will be considered as different metrics.
 Example, Metric ("app.counter1") and ("app.counter1" with tag ("version" -> "1")) are different.

-3. Filters are executed on a first come, first served basis.
-Hence the first applied filter gets the priority.
-For example, If you have a below setup,
+3. Filters are executed in the order they are listed.
+The metric must pass all the criteria to be accepted.
+For example, if you have a below setup,

     ```json
     [